MoveScope

 The route is more nuanced than the generic blog version

-France often looks harder than Portugal or Spain upfront, but can be a stronger long-term answer for people who value infrastructure, geography, and serious settlement potential.
+France often looks harder upfront, but it can be a stronger long-term answer for households that value structure and serious settlement potential.

 People need help balancing romance, bureaucracy, and household economics honestly.